INTERVIEW

 Why did you choose Data Science?

 Matthew Kirk – You know, Data science is interesting cause I was writing software, for the most part.
 You know, be on websites, and someone asked me “I know you have a background in mathematics, so could you do this other project?”.
 This was around 2009, 2010-ish, and then I quickly found myself going down the road of machines, clustering, … I kind of got pulled into it through the problems we were facing.
 I’ve just kind of been following that ever since.
 It wasn’t like a thing when I say to myself “I’m going to become Data Scientist”.
-It just kind of found myself on the wave pretty early.
+I just kind of found myself on the wave pretty early.

 What do you like the most about your job?

 Matthew Kirk – The thing I like the most is really the learning aspect.
 You know, I went to school, I did my Masters’s degree and that’s great.
-But I find that in Data Science, Engineering and Software I’m just constantly having to reinvent myself.
+But I find that in Data Science, Engineering, and Software I’m just constantly having to reinvent myself.
 The technology that I use today, is so different from the technology I used 10 years ago.
 And I really enjoy that, I enjoy learning what’s happening in the community.
 I also really enjoy learning from other people.
 So I find that the collaboration and the social aspect is a lot of fun to me and that’s what I really like.

 Who is your role model?

 M.K. – You know, this is a hard question.
 There are a lot of people I look up to in the community.
 But I think the role model for me, is my dad.
 My dad is a huge role model for me because he was not college-educated, and he was super smart.
 And I find that I embody a lot of what he did.
-I wake up early in the morning, go get that attitude, I think it’s really important to, especially data scientists, we just need to keep going, and keep trying, just that positive attitude.
+I wake up early in the morning, go get that attitude, I think it’s really important, especially data scientists, we just need to keep going, and keep trying, just that positive attitude.

 What advice would you give to data scientists?

 M.K. – I get asked a variation of this question in workshops and events.
 And I think it’s so personal.
 What I would recommend is to really understand your own personality, and yourself.
 Like, “What are your strengths and weaknesses?”, and get really clear.
 So, when it comes to data science, I really struggle with some of the higher math.
 I find that the really complicated mathematics is tough so I tend to focus more on learning that stuff.
-But for other people, they would struggle with programming, so they have a hard time writing Python, so have a hard time with that.
+But other people would struggle with programming, so they have a hard time writing Python, so have a hard time with that.
 It really depends on the person.
-So I very much recommend the approach of taking programming, mathematics, statistics, communication, and really rank yourself as to “Am I good at those?” and from there, start to work to improve yourself.
+So I very much recommend the approach of taking programming, mathematics, statistics, and communication, and really ranking yourself as to “Am I good at those?” and from there, start to work to improve yourself.
 So work on the weaknesses and lean on the strengths.

 We are all different, we all have different gifts to bring to the world, and strengths and weaknesses.
 And I think it is better to know that.